 Field-hunting tip

-Look in hydrothermal veins in mines country — that is the host setting where felsőbányaite typically forms.
+Look in hydrothermal veins in mines country, the host setting where felsőbányaite typically forms.
 If you start seeing gypsum, alunite, pyrite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular aggregates, pearly flakes habit, so train your eye for that shape before scanning the outcrop.